bennpham/Arma3PhantomMissionEditorLoader/README.md

 ## Notes
 * If you break your <b>mission.sqm</b> in any way, you can delete it and rename the <b>mission.sqm.old</b> (which is the backup of your old <b>mission.sqm</b> before editing)
-* If you made a few mistakes with your initial setups with using this tool, you can manually go back and change them in the mission editor if it is a weather setting or other setting ingame OR open the files that you would like to modify with your favorite text editor.
+* If you made a few mistakes with your initial setups with using this tool, you can manually go back and change them in the mission editor if it is a weather setting or other setting in game OR open the files that you would like to modify with your favorite text editor.

 ## Credits
 * <a href="http://ciahome.net/">Comrades in Arms</a>